KevinMusgrave/powerful-benchmarker/README.md

 ## See [pytorch_metric_learning](https://github.com/KevinMusgrave/pytorch_metric_learning) for a list of currently available losses, miners, samplers, training methods, and testing methods.

+## Why use this tool?
+1. Flexibility and power:
+    - Configure most aspects of your experiment easily with config files and/or the command-line.
+Extend existing config files by merging them with new ones, or by merging/overriding config options via the command line.
+    - Mix and match losses, mining functions, samplers, and training methods.
+2. Detailed record keeping:
+    - View in-depth information about the training process on Tensorboard, and save data in pickle and csv format.
+    - View the history (if any) of config options that were changed during the course of an experiment.
+3. Better performance metrics
+    - Use metrics that are more informative than Recall@1,2,4,8.
+    - Measure accuracy on multiple class-based train/val/test splits.

 ## Dependencies
 - Python 3.7
 - pytorch